Focused Ultrasound for Opioid Use Disorder

 The trial does not specify if you need to stop taking your current medications, but you must be in treatment for opioid use disorder with buprenorphine or methadone.
 Daily use of other opiates or benzodiazepines is not allowed.

-How is Low Intensity Focused Ultrasound (LIFU) treatment different from other treatments for opioid use disorder?
+What evidence suggests that Low Intensity Focused Ultrasound is effective for opioid use disorder?

 Mary Lee, MD